KeyC0de/AdapterWrapperFacadePattern/readme.md

 </h1>
 <hr>

-Here we will disambiguate the Adapter Wrapper Facade (Proxy too?)
-Software Design patterns.
+Here we will disambiguate the Adapter Wrapper Facade Software Design patterns.

 A confused pattern, yes.</br>
 It has many names.</br>